This week's question comes from Nancy:

 Have some ground rules for whether and when you feel comfortable sleeping with him.
 You don’t want to have a romantic dinner with a little too much wine and end up regretting the decision the next day.
 A man who wants a relationship with you will be willing to wait.
-The most important role of being in your feminine through the dating process is that you get to set the pace.
+You get to set the pace of the relationship during the dating process.
 Never abdicate your power by moving forward to physical intimacy before you’re 100% comfortable with it.

 Have Him Book A Hotel, An Air BNB, Or Stay With A Friend

-Another important reason he should never stay at your place is so you have time alone to notice your feelings after the two of you part.
-This will give you huge insight that cannot be accomplished if he’s in the next room.
+Another important reason he should never stay at your place is that you’ll want to have time alone to notice your feelings after the two of you part.
+This will give you an opportunity to gain clarity and discover any insights about the situation that cannot be accomplished if he’s in the next room.